 Justin Havens, a BACP member who specialises in trauma, said:

 “We do need to be aware that people can experience trauma from things like looking at distressing sexual abuse images as part of their jobs.

 “Sometimes these things are a bit ‘sticky’.
 These images or first-hand testimonies from victims can be very invasive in someone’s mind.
 The question is whether that person can recover from that over a few days, or weeks, and if not, they definitely need some help.

 “It’s not going to be everybody who needs this.
 But some people will reach tipping point.
 That next case might be the straw that breaks the camel’s back.

 “What they see must be very distressing.
 It will stay with them and they will need some help to talk about it, and then close it down.

 “The outcomes are good.
 The big thing is that this sort of trauma is treatable.”

-To find a counsellor or therapist to talk about issues such as trauma see our therapist directory.
+To find a BACP counsellor or therapist to talk about trauma, see our Therapist directory.

 Trauma and PTSD

 What is trauma and what is PTSD?
 How do you cope with them?
 BACP member Dr Justin Havens offers advice and explains how counselling can help.